Pjj0417/swin-CRM/README.md

 Masked Patch Prediction
 ```

+A representative training script is provided in the project for the Swin-MAE + DWMM experiment.

 The pretrained encoder obtained from this example can subsequently be transferred to downstream visual recognition tasks.

 ---